 And as the weather can be unpredictable in Budapest, pack a small umbrella for those rainy days.

 I also love my anti-theft purse for preventing pickpocketing as it has clips on the zippers, slash-resistant technology in the strap and purse itself, and it has RFID blocking credit cardholders.

 And if you are in need of new luggage for your Budapest itinerary I suggest the Osprey backpack.
 We have taken these with us for years around the world and love how light it feels to wear and how much we can fit in them!

 We hope you have the best time exploring Budapest in 4 days, from the Parliament Building to Fisherman’s Bastion, enjoy your time in one of the world’s most unique cities.

 Would you visit Budapest in 4 days?
-What would you want to do in Budapest?
+What does your perfect 4 days in Budapest itinerary look like?
 Let us know in the comments!

 Want to listen to this in audio form?
 Check out our Budapest podcast episode here!